 My opinions on diet change – rather, are refined – constantly.
-This is what I find works for me now, as I spend more time tuning into my body and correlate my body’s response to different stimulus, whether diet, exercise, mental health and more.
+This is what I find works for me now, as I spend more time tuning into my body and correlating my body’s response to different stimuli, whether diet, exercise, mental health, and more.

 Some Basic Truths (As I See Them Now)

 - Sugars and its more complex form, carbohydrates, are generally unhelpful.
 Unless you are living a hyperactive lifestyle (rare in the modern age).
 Carbohydrates can be helpful if aggressively training, doing physical labor or want a few extra hours of pep once in a while but otherwise, they cause more harm than help.